There are basically 3 broad types of talent agencies that can work with comedians: local, regional and national.

 Most metro areas have one or more local talent agencies that will work comedians who can deliver a clean stand-up comedy act.

-The typical clientele that local talent agencies deal with are organizations and businesses — primarily those who are having a special event or function and desire entertainment beyond or instead of the standard band or DJ.
+The typical clientele that these agencies deal with are organizations and businesses — primarily those who are having a special event or function and desire entertainment beyond or instead of the standard band or DJ.

 Subsequently, comedians who can only deliver an “adult” or profane act are pretty much excluded from local talent agency involvement because of the clientele who approach local talent agencies for entertainment.